 Paddy Day died suddenly in 1947 leaving 22-year-old Pat to take charge of the firm, which then became known as P Day and Son Ltd, later trading as Eventide Funeral Services.
 Pat had married Dorothy who quickly became an indispensable part of the firm while also raising nine children.

 Their first two sons, Francis and Stephen, grew up in Nelson and gradually assumed responsibilities in the family firm.
 Francis Day now manages Marsden House Funeral Directors and Golden Bay-Motueka Funeral Services Ltd.

 On 22 January 1973 the Diocesan Trust Board transferred ownership of the historic Marsden House to Francis, Patrick and Stephen Day.
 Marsden House had been built in 1922 as a church house for the Diocesan offices.
 Thomas Marsden had built his cottage on the original site Town Acre 438 in 1843 and his children were born there, hence the continuation of the Marsden name.

 In 1974 the Day family firm moved to its new headquarters after the building was reconditioned to meet its new requirements and reinforced against earthquake damage.

-Francis Day now heads the Nelson branch of the family firm, which includes his daughter Bridget and his son Patrick, along with his son-in-law Bevan Hoult and long-serving staff member Alistair Ferguson.
+Francis Day now heads the Nelson branch of the family firm, which includes his son Patrick.
 His wife Patricia (Paddy) is also an integral part of the family firm.
-She carries out much of the after-hours administrative work and also provides a personal and supportive link with bereaved clients.
+She carries out most of the catering services.
 Paddy also introduced the custom of offering after-funeral hospitality to mourners in the old hall, upstairs in Marsden House.